MyCryptoHQ/support.mycrypto.com/src/content/getting-started/protecting-yourself-and-your-funds.md

 ### 17. The guys who just finish their token sale don't want to sell you tokens via Slack DM.
 * Neither does that smokin' hot 125px x 125px avatar.

 ### 18. ONLY unlock your wallet when you want to send a transaction.
-Check your balance via https://etherscan.io/, https://ethplorer.io/
+Check your balance via https://etherscan.io/, https://ethplorer.io/ or https://www.etherchain.org/

 #### 19. Lastly: use your brain